casualsnek/waydroid_script/README.md

 always enable a property (persist.sys.nodataperm) to make it execute a script to grant the data full permissions (777).
 The **correct** way is to use `sdcardfs` or `esdfs`, both need to recompile the kernel or WayDroid image.

-Arknights, PUNISHING: GRAY RAVEN and other games won't freeze on the black screen.
+Arknights, PUNISHING: GRAY RAVEN, and other games won't freeze on the black screen.

 ![](assets/6.png)